MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/calendars/meeting-requests-routed-through-third-party-service-not-auto-processed.md

 ## Cause

-This issue occurs because the room mailbox considers the invite received from the third-party mail service via the inbound connector to be an external message.
+This issue occurs because the room mailbox treats the invitation that's received from the third-party mail service through the inbound connector as an external message.

 ## Resolution